 Spanish Heritage Itinerary

-America’s The Historic Coast is known for its deep, enduring Spanish roots and heritage.
+From traditional Spanish style architecture to the Castillo de San Marcos, St. Augustine is known for its deep, enduring Spanish heritage and roots.
 Take this opportunity to dive into our city’s history and get an unprecedented glimpse into where St. Augustine gets its inimitable Spanish flair.
-We’ve included for drinking, eating and discovering your way through this colorful, cultural community.
+We’ve included suggestions for drinking, eating and discovering your way through this colorful, cultural community.

 MORNING | Breakfast and Castillo de San Marcos

-The Castillo de San Marcos is a defining landmark of Spanish Heritage in St. Augustine.
+The Castillo de San Marcos, St. Augustine’s iconic historical site, is a defining landmark of the area’s Spanish heritage.
 It is one of the only two fortifications in the world built out of a semi-rare form of limestone called coquina.
-Castillo de San Marcos is also the oldest masonry fort in the United States, completed in 1695.
+Castillo de San Marcos is also the oldest masonry fort in the United States completed in 1695.

 La Herencia Café